itplusx/headless_gridelements/README.md

 ```

 ## Usage
-After a successful install just include the TypoScript of this package after the gridelements TypoScript and you are
-ready to go.
+After a successful install just include the TypoScript of this package and you are ready to go.

 ## Example json output
 ```json